etsangsplk/hashgraph-ledger/README.md

 ### Can my company use this to issue shares?

 Yes.
 All you have to do is to register your public key with your government.
-The easiest way to do this is to amend the publicly auditable articles of incorporation to include the public key.
-You can then simply issue shares by running `node allot.js`.
+The easiest way to do this is to amend the articles of incorporation to include the public key and provide a notarized public record.
+As long as the hashgraph network is not available, shares are being stored in the `issued_shares.csv` file.
+After you have created your own key files (see section on key generation), you can then simply issue shares by running `node allot.js`.
+This will add your shares to the `issued_shares.csv` file.
+Please submit a pull request with the updated `issued_shares.csv`.
+In the pull request comment, please provide a link where you have publicized the articles of incorporation including your public key.